mahesh-ict-dev/datagol-knowlegde-base-v1/docs/release-notes/README.md

 1. Navigate to the appropriate year/month directory
 2. Create a new `.mdx` file following the naming convention: `v{version}-{type}-release.mdx`
-3. Copy the content from `release-template.mdx`
+3. Copy the content from `release-template.mdx` (located in the project root)
 4. Replace all placeholder variables with actual values
 5. Update the `sidebar_position` in the frontmatter